Asset Purchase Agreement (APA)

 • Joint ventures

-If you wish to purchase assets, but you find yourself in one of these situations, you will need to use an Asset Purchase Agreement.
+If you find yourself in one of these situations, you will need to use an Asset Purchase Agreement.

 How Does an APA Work?